SebastianSwoboda/Intranet_Sek2/README.md

 ### Contact
 If you find any bugs or you have any suggestions for improvments don't hesetate to contact us.
 - Email: admin@kushberg.com

+### Projekt has failed because JSoup does not support JavaScript parsing